robch/book-of-ai/docs/sk-chat/sk-chat-with-agents-cs/sample-overview.md

 };
 ```

-**STEP 6**: Start the chat by adding the initial user input
+**STEP 8**: Start the chat by adding the initial user input.

 ```csharp title="Program.cs"
 chat.AddChatMessage(new ChatMessageContent(AuthorRole.User, input));
 ```

-**STEP 7**: Process the chat messages and output the responses as they arrive:
+**STEP 9**: Process the chat messages and output the responses as they arrive.

 ```csharp title="Program.cs"
 await foreach (var content in chat.InvokeAsync())